school-of-data/r-consortium-proposal/material/lessons/Introduction.md

 Excel | R
 --- | ---
-It's a "point and click program" | You write a functions directly in the R interface and R does all the magic If you want to repeat a process you have to do it every time | R allows for automation of processes that have to be repeated.  rite once, reuse several times: Not only you can update your code easily, but you can easily share it with other projects.
+It's a "point and click program" | You write a functions directly in the R interface and R does all the magic If you want to repeat a process you have to do it every time | R allows for automation of processes that have to be repeated.
+Write once, reuse several times: Not only can you update your code easily, but you can easily share it with other projects.
 Only allows some types of files | Can load different kinds of files that can be complicated or impossible to work with in Excel
 .... | .....